Cognitive Behavioral Therapy & Body Image

 What is Body Dysmorphic Disorder?

-Often, those who suffer from BDD search endlessly for a physical solution for what is a disease of the mind.
-This is a disease that rarely gets better on its own, if ever.
+Often, those who suffer from BDD search endlessly for a physical solution for what is a disorder of the mind.
+BDD rarely improves on its own.

 Co-Occurring Conditions

-Body dysmorphic disorder can co-occur with other conditions, such as these:
+Body dysmorphic disorder can co-occur with other conditions, such as these:2,3,4

-A distorted body image involves a negative pattern of thinking that is highly self-critiquing.
+A distorted body image involves a negative pattern of thinking that is highly self-critical.
 This constant internal criticism creates feelings of shame, guilt, and embarrassment.
-These feelings may prevent those suffering from distorted body image from seeking help.
+These feelings may prevent those suffering from distorted body image from seeking help.1

-Instead, they become convinced that their deeply held assumptions and beliefs about themselves are accurate and reasonable.
+Instead, they may become convinced that their deeply held assumptions and beliefs about themselves are accurate, which can lead to greater distress.1

 Cognitive Behavioral Therapy: A Dual Approach

-Cognitive behavioral therapy (CBT) is a form of psychotherapy that focuses on changing patterns of thinking or behavior to change an emotion.
-CBT treats various challenges, including anxiety, substance abuse, depression, and more.
-This problem-solving technique teaches the skills to overcome negative and destructive thinking patterns.
+Cognitive behavioral therapy (CBT) is a form of psychotherapy that focuses on changing harmful patterns of thinking or behavior.
+CBT treats various challenges, including anxiety, substance abuse, depression, and more.5

 Cognitive Therapy